vormkracht10/laravel-permanent-cache/README.md

 ## Caches can be updated periodically using the scheduler

-Permanent Caches can be updated using the scheduler (while also listening for events) by adding a `schedule` method or a `$expression` property with a cron syntax:
+Permanent Caches can be updated using the scheduler (while also listening for events) by adding a `schedule` method or a `$expression` property with a cron string.

+Note that if you decide to listen to events *and* schedule your cache, you shouldn't try to accept an `$event` parameter in the `run` method, because when the schedule runs, this won't be given to you.

 ```php
 use Vormkracht10\PermanentCache\Cached;